 You first need to understand that it is a tiny town.
 As you pass through its main gate, you discover its silence, ancient buildings, and enchanting alleyways.
 You won’t find many regular shops or gift shops here, just a handful of little stores, an ice cream shop, and some restaurants.

-Therefore, in 30 minutes you can walk most of this walled city, but both times we found ourselves just drawn in by its magic we spent much longer, especially in the evening.
+Therefore, in 30 minutes, you can walk most of this walled city, but both times we found ourselves just drawn in by its magic.
+We spent much longer, especially in the evening.
 It is easy to fully absorb yourself photographing Mdina.
 The various gates and the exterior is well worth exploring as well.

 - Visit the impressive St Paul’s Cathedral.
-Dedicated to the Patron Saint of Malta, St Paul’s Cathedral is Baroque in style and was built during the 17th century after the original was destroyed in the devastating 1693 earthquake.
-After taking in the Cathedral museum next door.
+Dedicated to the Patron Saint of Malta, St Paul’s Cathedral is Baroque in style and was built during the 17th century after the original was destroyed in the devastating 1693 earthquake, after taking in the Cathedral museum next door.

 2. Check out the intricate maze street plan.
 It is the most obvious influence of the Arab occupation as it models an old Islamic urban design.

 3. See the magnificent Palazzo Falson Historic House Museum.
-The museum is located in a medieval townhouse and was a family residence for Maltese nobility.
+The museum is located in a medieval townhouse and was a family residence for the Maltese nobility.
 It is named after the Falson family.
 It has seventeen rooms of historic domestic belongings and several antique collections.

 4. Want to see the prison life of Mdina?
 Visit Mdina’s Dungeons.
 They have an extensive collection of instruments of torture.
-Wander through the authentic passageways and chambers which run under the Vilhena Palace, with sound effects of a dark side of medieval Mdina.
+Wander through the authentic passageways and chambers which run under the Vilhena Palace, with sound effects of the dark side of medieval Mdina.